List of returning characters in Kaizoku Sentai Gokaiger: Kenta Date

 After the Gokaigers seek him out for his team's Great Power, Date offers to give it to them if they become students for a day.
-While watching their progress from afar, Date is captured by Basco ta Jolokia, who threatens to detonate bombs he has placed all over Moroboshi High unless Date gives him the Megarangers' Great Power.
-However, the Gokaigers intervene, defeating Jolokia and safely disposing the bombs.
+While watching their progress from afar, Date is captured by Basco ta Jolokia, who threatens to detonate bombs he had placed all over Moroboshi High unless Date gives him the Megarangers' Great Power.
+However, the Gokaigers intervene, defeating Jolokia and safely removing the bombs.
 Afterwards, Date gives the pirates his team's Great Power as promised.

 Kenta Date is portrayed by Hayato Ōshiba (大柴 隼人, Ōshiba Hayato), who reprises his role from Denji Sentai Megaranger.